machellerogden/pdn/README.md

 # PDN

-> a data specification and reader implementation
+> a data format specification and reader implementation

 ## Design Goal